 The shut-down strategy favors longer idle intervals.
 To extend an idle interval, one can always increase the processor speed so that each job is executed faster.
 However, as shown in equation (5), increasing the speed over s{th} will increase the dynamic power consumption.
-A better approach, as suggested in [10, 15, 20], would be one that extends the interval lengths by delaying the executions of the incoming jobs, i.e., a job is executed as soon as possible when the processor is not idle, but delayed as much as possible when the processor is idle.
+A better approach, as suggested in (Lee, 2003; Irani, 2003; Jejurikar, 2004b), would be one that extends the interval lengths by delaying the executions of the incoming jobs, i.e., a job is executed as soon as possible when the processor is not idle, but delayed as much as possible when the processor is idle.

 Delaying job executions helps to merge scattered, short idle intervals into longer ones.
 More energy can be saved because energy overhead incurred by frequently entering and leaving the power-down state is reduced.
-Moreover, intervals that were previously shorter than T{min} can now be shut down.
+Moreover, intervals that were previously shorter than T{min} can now grow longer and the processor can therefore be shut down.
 As mentioned before, the power dissipation when the processor is idle can be 10^3 times higher than that when the processor is shut down.
 Therefore, merging short idle intervals has the potential of significantly reduce the overall energy consumption.